 In some conditions, a student may want to work for an organization that is not currently “affiliated” with our department.
 This is not usually too much of a problem – as long as the institution is a genuine professional institution (e.g., a school district or county mental health organization, etc.) and you forward the information needed (see below) at least two weeks before the start of the semester (and ideally you should start this process two months prior to semester’s start).
 You can contact the internship instructor to find out if a particular organization is not affiliated with us.
 If you would like to work with such an organization for your placement, here’s the deal (note that this is the standard process for students taking PSY 497):

-If for some reason we determine that it would be best to form an official Affiliation Agreement between the organization and the Department, steps on this process will be followed as such.
+If for some reason the Department determines that it would be best to form an official Affiliation Agreement between the organization and the Department, steps on this process (initiated by the Department chair) will be followed as such.
 Note that the following is the FORMAL AFFILIATION PROCESS and is not usually needed for students taking PSY 497.

 1. Email a link to the website for the organization to the Psychology Department chair (Glenn Geher; firstname.lastname@example.org) – in this email, indicate that you are interested in taking the internship course and would like to work at suchandsuch a place for your placement.
 Importantly, you also need to provide information on who the direct site supervisor would be and what credentials and position that person holds.
 If it seems appropriate, Dr. Geher will email you back indicating so, approving it.
 Once you have that email in hand, collect it, as you’ll need it for a next step.